MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/corentin-gauthier/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Stagiaires
+  - Anciens membres (2022)
 ---

-Corentin Gauthier est stagiaire dans le laboratoire MEDomics UdeS à la session d'été 2022.
-Il travaille sur l'amélioration des fonctionnalités UI/UX de la plateforme MEDomicsLab.
+Corentin Gauthier a complété un stage dans le laboratoire MEDomics UdeS à la session d'été 2022.
+Il a travaillé sur l'amélioration des fonctionnalités UI/UX de la plateforme MEDomicsLab.